Next.js starter your AI actually understands. Ship internal tools in days not weeks. Pre-order $199 $499 → [Get it now]

 This is the same pagination architecture we use in CoreUI enterprise applications.
 Offset-based pagination works well for small to medium datasets, while cursor-based pagination scales better for large datasets and real-time feeds.
 Always validate and sanitize page and limit parameters, implement maximum limit caps, and add indexes on columns used for pagination and sorting.

-For related API patterns, check out how to implement filtering in Node.js and how to implement sorting in Node.js.
+For related API patterns, check out how to handle filtering in Node.js APIs and how to handle sorting in Node.js APIs.

 Speed up your responsive apps and websites with fully-featured, ready-to-use open-source admin panel templates—free to use and built for efficiency.